 Bright Colors & Branding Fonts

 Nonprofit website design is using more color than prior years.
-Step into boldness and stay in line with the leaders of the pack.
 Brighter tones of color are appealing to many supporters in terms of current trends for web design for nonprofits.
+Black and white images can be juxtaposed with full color to make a point and stand out.

-A great way to brand your organization through your nonprofit website is to use original fonts.
-If you decide to use stock fonts, regularly using the same ones will still brand your organization.
-The key is using the same combination of fonts on your website as on your printed material as a branding effort.
+Another great way to brand your organization is to use original fonts on your nonprofit website.
+If you decide to use stock fonts, regularly using the same ones will still help to brand your organization.
+The key is using the same combination of fonts on your website as on your printed material.

 High Quality Original Photos

-Capture the feelings of your organization by taking your own photos.
+Capture the feelings of your organization by taking your own photos, instead of relying on stock images.
 Find the photographers in your staff, volunteers and donors to save money.
-Hiring a photographer for major events can certainly be worth the cost, as well.
-Regardless of who takes the photos, you'll have images that speak to your audience.
+Hiring a photographer for major events or a one-time photo shoot can certainly be worth the cost, as well.
+Regardless of who takes the photos, you’ll have images that speak to your audience.

 Donors are more and more savvy and need to be confident and comfortable sharing their personal information and making contributions with your organization.